How to Choose a Kindergarten in Singapore (2026)

 Best for: Families who want strong NEL alignment, affordable fees, and a smooth transition to the primary school environment.

 Limitations: No infant or toddler care.
-Shorter core programme hours (4 hours) may not suit dual-working parents without the KCare extension.
-Limited locations — 60 across the island means you may not have one nearby.
+The core programme is only 4 hours, which does not work if both parents are working full-time unless you add the KCare extension.
+And with only 60 locations island-wide, you may simply not have one nearby.

 2. PAP Community Foundation (PCF) Sparkletots